laurieskelly/hotwire_scam/README.md

 ### So what is a "Hot Rate Hotel"?

 Now I know that a "Hot Rate Hotel" is a hotel whose prices are drastically below other hotels in the same neighborhood at the same star rating.
-A.k.a., a Hot Rate Hotel is the shittiest hotel around.
+In other words, a Hot Rate Hotel is the crappiest hotel in the neighborhood.
 Because, I'm sure, no one wants to stay in a shitty hotel in a nice area, hotwire had to get creative and scam us into thinking we were getting a great rate at a fancy hotel.
 Instead, you're a chump with a regular rate at the Holiday Inn Express Brooklyn.
+That's what happened to me.

-Using the ol' Hotwire, glass-half-full spirit, you can now think of all kinds of crappy things in your life as smart discounts, instead of just things that are crappier than other things.
+Using the ol' Hotwire, glass-half-full spirit, you can now rebrand all kinds of crappy things in your life as smart discounts, instead of just things that are crappier than other things.
 For instance, you might say you got a great discount price on that take-out cheeseburger you're eating in front of the TV tonight, when you compare what you paid for it to the price other people are paying for steaks as they are out wearing fancy clothes on dates with each other in your neighborhood.
-You're not lonely, you're a bargain shopper!
+You're not lonely, it's Hot Deal Dining!
+Remember when you didn't get into that Ivy and found yourself shipping out to state school 25 minutes from your parents' house instead of joining the Skulls and taking classes with celebrities like Natalie Portman?
+That's Hot Deal University!

 I hope that unloading these "Hot Deal Hotel" rooms is extremely high priority to hotwire, because I can't imagine anyone using their site again after suffering the insult of falling for this scam.